2017 Honda Civic Type R: prices announced, what you need to know

 The Type R promises to be a blast in the corners thanks to a strengthened body, which has increased rigidity by 38% compared to the outgoing model.
 Another addition is a rev-match function, which helps smooth out gear changes.

-No lease prices are available yet, although the new Type R will list from around £32,000 when the first ones hit the road in July.
-You better be quick when order books open however, because there’ll likely be a long waiting list for this ultimate hot hatch.
+You better be quick though, because there’ll likely be a long waiting list for this ultimate hot hatch.